-Whilst we display gas boilers at Newham Plumbing and Heating Ltd in numerous different sizes above the 6-8kW rate, it is essential to be aware that these boiler options are somewhat oversized, especially for domestic homes and properties.
+Whilst we display gas boilers at Docklands Plumbing and Heating Ltd in numerous different sizes above the 6-8kW rate, it is essential to be aware that these boiler options are somewhat oversized, especially for domestic homes and properties.

 Choosing a boiler this size will likely end up in an enormous energy waste of heating and hot water even though it can guarantee immense boiler efficiency.
 There are various exceptions to the rule, and your specific engineer professional should ensure they carry out heat loss surveys to size up and analyse the peak heat requirements of the boiler you choose or acquire.

-Our Gas Safe registered engineers and plumbers at Newham Plumbing and Heating Ltd are thoroughly qualified to prepare all necessary surveys and inspections to assess your current or new boiler or any storage tanks and any potential issues you have reported.
+Our Gas Safe registered engineers and plumbers at Docklands Plumbing and Heating Ltd are thoroughly qualified to prepare all necessary surveys and inspections to assess your current or new boiler or any storage tanks and any potential issues you have reported.

 Sizing a heat-only boiler